-The camera in your i857 handset takes pictures.
-You can save these pictures in your handset and view them through the media center.
+The camera in your i860 handset takes pictures and records video.
+You can save these pictures and video in your handset and view them through the media center.

-You can send the pictures you take in Private calls, assign them to Contacts entries, or set them as your handset's wallpaper.
+You can send the pictures you take in MMS messages, assign them to Contacts entries, or set them as your handset's wallpaper.